slackalaxy/sboutils/README.md

 # sboutils

-Tools to manage SlackBuilds: `sboask` (shows information from [SlackBuilds.org](https://slackbuilds.org/)), `sborun` (runs a SlackBuild automatically) and `sbomake` (helps with SlackBuild templates).
+Tools to manage SlackBuilds: `sboask` (shows information from [SlackBuilds.org](https://slackbuilds.org/)), `sborun` (runs a SlackBuild automatically) and `sboset` (helps with SlackBuild templates).
 They are written in BASH and are heavily inspired by the pkgutils and prt-get outstanding package management tools for CRUX.

 **I am testing sboutils at the moment, by using them to update my Slackbuilds.
 So, this is still very much work in progress!
 When I think I am done, I'll make an announcement at LQ.** I will appreaciate any feedback: slackalaxy ат gmail.com